tech on the net

 Microsoft Excel

-Based on the Excel spreadsheet above, the FIND function would return the following:
+Based on the Excel spreadsheet above, the following FIND examples would return:

 Frequently Asked Questions